scottgoering/HeaterMeter-wiki/HeaterMeter-4.x-Software.md

 **Note**: If your wifi SSID or password contains quotes (single ' or double ") then you're going to experience a nightmare trying to get this to work.
 E.g. your SSID is `"Bryan's Wifi"` = mal tiempo.

 ### Wireless Client Setup via Web Config step-by-step

+**Note**: This is not required if you followed the above process and your wireless is working fine.

 **Step 1**: Use a web browser to go to http://ip-address-shown-on-heatermeter/ which should land you on the HeaterMeter home page.
 It's blue.
 It has flaaaaames.
 It's pretty American.
 (No photo, you'll know it when you see it)